 Many other companies offer Napa Valley tours from San Francisco, some with side trips to Muir Woods or other places.
 Prices vary, depending on where they go and how big the tour group is.
 These tours are usually the lowest-priced way to tour Napa Valley, but you'll be stuck in a crowd of 30 people or more and won't have any choices about where you go or when you stop.

-It's not an ideal way to go and I urge you to think twice before making a decision about your trip of a lifetime based on price alone.
+It's not an ideal way to go and it's suggested you think twice before making a decision about your trip of a lifetime based on price alone.

 Limousine companies also offer Napa Valley trips from San Francisco, and it sounds pretty glamorous, doesn't it?
-I've done it and I disagree.
+Some would disagree.

 The truth is that limousines are better for transporting a celebrity from hotel to movie premiere than for traveling in all day.
 They're hard to move around in.
-The confined seating with no way to look out the front window makes me nauseous after a while.
-I've seen worse things happen to others while traveling in a limo after a day of wine tasting and it isn't pretty, so don't say I didn't warn you.
+The confined seating with no way to look out the front window makes some people nauseous after a while.

 Limo companies will provide a professional driver, but those individuals may not be as skilled in planning a perfect day out as a tour guide would be.